trescenzi/transvueify/readme.md

 Transvueify will take your complex and JS feature filled `.vue` files and compile them down to however simple JS you're looking for.
-The JS inside of the `<script>` in you `.vue` files will be passed through babel, respecting your `.babelrc`, and come out as `.vue` files on the other end.
+The JS inside of the `<script>` in you `.vue` files will be passed through your desired plugins, such as [transvueify-plugin-babel](https://github.com/trescenzi/transvueify-plugin-babel) , and come out as transpiled `.vue` files on the other end.
 As many files go in will come out.
 This tool doesn't do any bundling.
 It simply transforms your `.vue` files mostly in place for use either by other tools of to be distributed directly.